leomol/cheetah-interface/README.md

 	end
 ```
 ## Notes
+This library and Cheetah Acquisition Software may run in the same or in different computers.

 The downside of running both programs in the same computer is that your analysis scripts may take up resources needed for data acquisition.
 The downside of running both programs in different computers is the delay introduced by the network communication.

 ## Version History